The best times to visit South Dakota for ideal weather are

 Precipitation (Rain or Snow)

-If dry weather is what you’re after, the months with the lowest chance of precipitation in South Dakota are June, May, and then April.
-The lowest chance of rain or snow occurs around late October to early November.
-For example, on the week of October 29th there are only 0.9 days of precipitation on average.
-By contrast, it’s most likely to rain or snow in early-to-mid-June with an average of 3.1 days with significant precipitation the week of June 11th.
+If dry weather is what you’re after, the months with the lowest chance of significant precipitation in South Dakota are November, January, and then February.
+Note that we define “significant precipitation” as .1 inches or more in this section.
+The lowest chance of rain or snow occurs around mid January.
+For example, on the week of January 15th there are no days of precipitation on average.
+By contrast, it’s most likely to rain or snow in early to mid June with an average of 2 days of significant precipitation the week of June 11th.

 When can you find snow in South Dakota?
-Weather stations report a good amount of snow throughout the year likely to be deepest around March, especially close to late February and early March.
-Powder (new snow) is most often falls around October 1st.
+Weather stations report large amounts of snow likely to be deepest around March, especially close to late February and early March.
+The best time to ski (if at all) in South Dakota is often around around April 9th when fresh powder is deepest.
 Please note that a value of 0 for snow in the graph below may either mean there was no snow, or that snow is unreported.

 The graph below shows the % chance of rainy and snowy days in South Dakota.